|

 Colocasia esculenta, known to many as Black Magic

-same plant group!
-In a single season it often loses the dark
+leaves within the same plant group!
+In a single season it

-black leaves and simply turns green.
-The larger variations of
+often loses the dark black leaves and simply turns green.

-this plant species found in Florida and tropical regions grow
+The larger variations of this plant species found in Florida and

-the "bulb" type plants are the ones you buy at major nursery
+Many of the "bulb" type plants are

-But in most cases they are just a form of Colocasia
+the giant "Elephant Ear" but in most cases they are just a form

 Colocasia esculenta